lukastaegert/fluent-arguments/README.md

 ## The problem

-Let us assume you wrote a nice library `my-rainbow` for creating rainbow-like patterns.
+Let's assume you wrote a nice library `my-rainbow` for creating rainbow-like patterns.
 To create a pattern with a specific order of colors, you could have implemented something like this:
 ```javascript
 var createRainbow = require('my-rainbow').createRainbow